tagtag

 • Conductors

-While anyone working around a train is subject to certain risks, these specific workers are susceptible to some of the most horrific injuries that could be suffered in the railyard.
+While anyone working around a train is subject to certain risks, these workers are susceptible to some of the most horrific injuries that could be suffered in the railyard.

 Manual Work in the Train Yard